 Denial Management in Medical Billing

 Denial management in medical billing is the strategic process of identifying, analyzing, and resolving denied medical insurance claims.
-It involves preventing claim denials by addressing the root causes, such as coding errors, incomplete or inaccurate patient information, while efficiently appealing and recovering denied claims.
-Effective denial management aims to optimize clinics revenue and cash flow by minimizing the financial impact of claim denials.
+It involves preventing claim denials by addressing the root causes such as coding errors or incomplete patient information while efficiently appealing and recovering denied claims.
+Denial management aims to optimize clinic revenue and cash flow by minimizing the financial impact of claim denials.

 Know More: How does Doctoc Perform the Medical Insurance Eligibility Verification Process?